 For more information on general suicide prevention, research and help-seeking resources, see the American Foundation for Suicide Prevention (AFSP).
 If you or someone you know needs help, see The Trevor Project’s web site or call the Trevor Lifeline: 866-4-U-TREVOR (866-488-7386).

 Buffalo Teen Latest Suicide Following Anti-Gay Bullying

 September 21st, 2011

 Fourteen-year-old Jamey Rodemeyer posted an “It Gets Better” video last May describing his struggles with the constant bullying he experienced at school.
 He expressed confidence at that time that his family and friends could carry him through the difficulties.
-But in the face of renewed bullying at the start of a new school year as a high school freshman, the bullying got worse. it turns out that it wasn’t enough:
+But when he started a new school year as a high school freshman, the bullying got worse.
+It turns out that that support wasn’t enough:

 Soon after coming home from a family camping trip, Jamey was found dead Sunday.
 His parents say he was always under pressure because of struggles with his sexuality.

 Jamey’s mother Tracy Rodemeyer said, “So he hung around with the girls a lot, so then the teasing started happening like ‘Oh you’re such a girl or you’re gay or whatever and that bothered him for many years.”